oplS17projects/Hermes/Hermes/README.md

 ### Clients

-In the clients follow the prompt to set you up.
+In the clients follow the prompts to set you up.
 Type in messages to send to other clients.
+You may try connecting to server instance running locally "localhost" or have an ip-address for a hermes server running elsewhere.

 #### Commands
 * Change color of your messages with /color color.
 Default is black.